Gabriel Woods

 Published by Gabriel Woods

-I've been on the carnivore diet for seven years, and once in a while, I try out different carnivore diet desserts to get out of the meat rut.
+I've been on the carnivore diet for seven years, and occasionally, I try different carnivore diet desserts to get out of the meat rut.

-After years of trial and error on different carnivore diet dessert recipes, I finally narrowed it down to the best six, which I'll share today.
+After years of trial and error on different carnivore diet dessert recipes, extensive research, and consultations with fellow enthusiasts, I finally narrowed it down to the best six.

 Read on to find out the recipes you can try out.